LawnchairLauncher/lawnicons/CONTRIBUTING.md

 # Lawnicons contributing guide
 Welcome to the Lawnicons contributing guide!

 When working on Lawnicons, we adhere to the DIY principle.
 Let's try to minimize time losses.
 Please ask questions about the guide in our Discord.
-If you find errors, create an issue.
+If you find errors in the guide, create an issue.

 [Our Discord](https://discord.com/invite/3x8qNWxgGZ)